Don Doran

-Don Doran is a retired American soccer defender who played professional in the Major Indoor Soccer League.
+Don Doran is an American retired soccer defender who played professional in the Major Indoor Soccer League.

 In 1977, the St. Louis Stars of the North American Soccer League drafted Doran, but did not sign him.
 He then played for St. Louis Kutis until he signed with the St. Louis Steamers of the Major Indoor Soccer League in 1980.
 In 1980, he was drafted by the California Sunshine of the American Soccer League.
 He may not have played for them.
 He did play amateur soccer in St. Louis with the Costa Mesa Cowboys in 1981.
 In 1982, he signed with the Los Angeles Lazers of MISL.

 In 2009, Doran was inducted into the St. Louis Soccer Hall of Fame.